Is it Difficult to Buy Property in Costa Rica?

 How to Choose an Agent

 The actual nuts and bolts of purchasing are similar to those in North America.
 Dealing with a real estate company you recognize can provide additional security, since international franchises are governed by standard rules and regulations.
 More importantly, work with a realtor with a good reputation.
 One of the best ways to find someone you can trust is simply to ask around.
 Given that most communities in Costa Rica are relatively small, it won't take you long to come up with some names of reputable Costa Rica realtors in the area.
 Also, you should secure your own lawyer to represent your interests in a property purchase.
-Your lawyer should check the title on your property in the central registry, and can also assist with forming corporations, opening bank accounts and doing other business related to land purchase.
+Your lawyer should check the title on your property in the central registry, and can also assist with forming corporations, opening bank accounts and doing other business related to a land purchase.

 How to Make an Offer on Real Estate

 Like us, many foreigners who come to look at buying property in Costa Rica have already arranged their finances so that they are ready to make an offer if they find what they are looking for.
 But what can you do if you happen upon the perfect property while on vacation?
 An offer can usually be written up with a small good faith deposit to be raised to 10% within a few weeks.
 Final closing would normally be anywhere from 30 - 60 days.
 If you need to borrow funds, it is far simpler and interest rates are usually lower in your home country.
 However, if your credit rating is impeccable, financing in Costa Rica may be available to you.